 Hip Tin Temple is owned by the village of Shan Tsui, which was a wealthy member of a village alliance called "Sam Heung" (三鄉), literally means "Alliance of Three Villages".
 This alliance occupied the original shoreline of Sha Tau Kok before the reclamation in 1800s, which was invested by five wealthy villages there to extend arable land for the growing population of the Sha Tau Kok area.
-Around the 1830s, the leaders of the wealthy villages formed an alliance, i.e. Shap Yeuk, literally means "Alliance of Ten", from the then existing ten or eleven Hakka village alliances to establish a new market at the newly reclaimed Sha Lan Ha (沙欄下) to serve the Sha Tau Kok area, enabling the trades to be free from the external
+Around the 1830s, the leaders of the wealthy villages formed an alliance, i.e. Shap Yeuk, literally means "Alliance of Ten", from the then existing ten or eleven Hakka village alliances to establish a new market at the newly reclaimed Sha Lan Ha (沙欄下) to serve

-5 Kwan Tai was a renowned warrior in the Three Kingdoms period, who was posthumously worshipped as a deity of bravery, loyalty and righteousness.
+&lt;sup>5 Kwan Tai was a renowned warrior in the Three Kingdoms period, who was posthumously worshipped as a deity of bravery, loyalty and righteousness.
 Worshippers have expected the deity to give protection and solve problems such as disputes, injustice and crimes.

-6 The other two villages in the alliance were Tong To (塘肚) and Tam Shui Hang (担水坑).
+&lt;sup>6 The other two villages in the alliance were Tong To (塘肚) and Tam Shui Hang (担水坑).

-7 Shan Tsui (山咀), Tam Shui Hang (担水坑), Wo Hang (禾坑), Nam Chung (南涌) and Luk Keng (鹿頸).
+Shan Tsui (山咀), Tam Shui Hang (担水坑), Wo Hang (禾坑), Nam Chung (南涌) and Luk Keng (鹿頸).